 ESG Program NOFO Information Guidance is for reference purposes only since the proposal must be submitted through the CSD NOFO submission website.

 Contact Person

-This NOFO is issued, as with any addenda, for BCC and HES by CSD, the ESG Program grant administrator.
-The contact for all ESG Program funding inquiries is ESGNOFO@PBCGOV.ORG.
+This NOFO is issued for BCC and HED by HSCA, the ESG Program grant administrator.
+The contact for all ESG Program funding inquiries is PBC-ESGNOFO@PBCGOV.ORG.

 Anticipated Schedule of Events

 ESG Program Application Timeline